• Skip to main content

 February 3, 2026 by Abigail Zurfluh

-Historic preservation is largely agreed to be defined as the interpretation, care of, and protection of historic artifacts and objects, sites, buildings and structures, and districts.
-There are multiple different fields of preservation (that often intersect with other fields and interests) in which people dive into that definition: including archaeology, architecture, museums, planning, building technology, advocacy, material culture, conservation, public history, and more.
+When you walk around places like Waterford, you can feel the history of the place.
+That is by design.
+The care and protection of historic areas like Waterford is called historic preservation.
+Historic preservation is largely agreed to be defined as the identification, interpretation, care of, and protection of historic artifacts and objects, sites, buildings and structures, landscapes, and districts.
+There are multiple different fields of preservation (that often intersect with other fields and interests) in which preservationists dive into that definition: including archaeology, architecture, museums, planning, building technology, advocacy, material culture, conservation, public history, and more.
 What the definition of historic preservation means and how they interpret it in their work can differ from preservationist to preservationist.

 Margaret “Margie” Salazar-Porzio, Ph.D. is the Executive Director of Oatlands, a site of the National Trust for Historic Preservation in Loudoun County.
 With more than 15 years of experience in museums and public humanities, she previously served in leadership roles at the Smithsonian Institution, the Institute of Museum and Library Services, and the President’s Committee on the Arts and the Humanities.
 At Oatlands, she is leading a community-centered transformation focused on descendant engagement, education, land stewardship, and long-term sustainability.